UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week16/lecture15.md

 <img src="images/d3treemap.png" width="500"/>

 notes:

+Sometimes in addition to being a network dataset, there is a natural hierarcy to the data.

+A great way to show this data is with trees.

-Another way to look at networked data - treemaps
+Another way to look at this kind of networked data - treemaps

 containment better at shallow, broad trees than node-link tree diagrams